 - Dogfish Head SeaQuench Ale – This is a 4.9% sour whose ingredients include black limes and salt, both of which are intended to prevent dehydration.
 It has even been compared to some sports drinks.

-- Athletic Brewing Company Upside Dawn Golden Ale – With only a .5% ABV, this beer is technically classified as non-alcoholic.
-This refreshing golden ale is worth a look because of its hydration and thirst-quenching capabilities.
+- Athletic Brewing Company Upside Dawn Golden Ale – With only a .5% ABV, this refreshing golden ale is worth a look because of its hydration and thirst-quenching capabilities.

 While these kinds of beers marketed toward athletes can serve to replace electrolytes lost through exertion and sweat, they cannot aid in recovery or assist in performance.